VideoSketcher: Sequential Sketch Generation Using Video Model Priors: Implementation Details

 Since no established metrics exist for evaluating ordering fidelity with respect to a text prompt, we adopt an LLM-guided evaluation protocol consisting of two stages.
 First, given a video generated by a model, we prompt an LLM to extract the sequence in which semantic parts are drawn (e.g., ``1.
 Body, 2.
 Head, 3.
 Face, \dots'').
 To ensure consistent terminology across models, we also provide the LLM with the target ordering, which constrains the vocabulary used to describe the parts (e.g., enforcing the term ``Body'' rather than alternatives such as ``Torso'').

 Next, we perform pairwise, head-to-head comparisons between each combination of the three models.
 For each pair, the LLM compares the extracted orderings against the target ordering and selects the model that better adheres to it.
 When both models deviate from or match the target ordering to a similar extent, the LLM is allowed to return ``Neither,'' resulting in a tie.
 This evaluation is conducted over 100 prompts from QuickDraw and three random seeds, with the averaged results reported in Table 2 of the main paper.
+To validate the reliability of this LLM-based metric, we cross-referenced LLM judgments against human annotations on 50 randomly selected samples, finding 92\% agreement between the two.